samyk/easel-driver/README.md

 # easel-driver

-**UNOFFICIAL** [Easel](https://www.inventables.com/technologies/easel) driver for Linux (including Raspberry Pi/ARM processors), Mac, Windows + ability to run Easel from a remote computer (providing remote access to CNC mill).
+**UNOFFICIAL** [Easel](https://www.inventables.com/technologies/easel) driver for Linux, Mac, Windows, Raspberry Pi (x86/x86-64/ARM) + ability to run Easel from a remote computer (providing remote access to CNC mill).

-Can be used with X-Carve, Carvey, and other GRBL-based controllers (though it might void your [warranty](http://carvey-instructions.inventables.com/warranty/CarveyLimitedWarranty11.18.16.pdf))
+Can be used with X-Carve, Carvey, and other GRBL-based controllers including Arduino, FTDI, and CH340-based controllers (though it might void your [warranty](http://carvey-instructions.inventables.com/warranty/CarveyLimitedWarranty11.18.16.pdf))

 ## Quick Start